Chris Bosse

-Chris Bosse is a German-born architect, resident in Sydney in Australia.
-He was a designer of the Beijing National Aquatics Centre, which was built for the 2008 Summer Olympics.

-Life
+Chris Bosse (born 30 September 1971) is a German architect.
+He is currently the director of the Laboratory for Visionary Architecture (LAVA) Asia Pacific, based in Sydney, Australia.

+Biography

-Chris Bosse was born on 30 September 1971 in Stuttgart to an architect named Wolfgang Bosse.
-His brother Jan Bosse became a theater director while Bosse followed in his father's footsteps and studied architecture, first in Berlin and Cologne and later at EPFL in Lausanne.
-Shortly after his studies he moved to Sydney and started working as an associate architect for PTW, where he was one of the leading designers of the Beijing National Aquatics Centre that was built for the 2008 Summer Olympics.
+Bosse was born in Stuttgart, Germany to an architect father, Wolfgang Bosse.
+His brother Jan became a theater director, while Bosse studied architecture, first in Berlin, Cologne, Stuttgart in Germany and later at EPFL in Lausanne and at the Academy of Architecture in Mendrisio, Switzerland.
+Following his studies, Bosse relocated to Sydney and began his career as an associate architect for PTW, contributing significantly to the design of the Beijing National Aquatics Centre for the 2008 Summer Olympics.

-Bosse won an Emerging Architect Award from RIBA in London in 2008, 2012 the prestigious 40 under 40 award for emerging designers in Asia, as well as the Australian Design Honor Award at the Australian Design Center in Sidney in 2015.
+In 2008, Bosse won an Emerging Architect Award from RIBA in London, the 40 Under 40 award for emerging designers in Asia in 2012, and the Australian Design Honor Award at the Australian Design Center in Sidney in 2015.

-In 2007 Bosse founded L-A-V-A (Laboratory for Visionary Architecture) with Tobias Walliser and Alexander Rieck.
+In 2007, Bosse founded L-A-V-A (Laboratory for Visionary Architecture) with Tobias Walliser and Alexander Rieck.

-Since 2010 Bosse has worked as an Adjunct Professor and Research Innovation fellow at the University of Technology Sydney (UTS) in Australia.
+Since 2010, Bosse has worked as an adjunct professor and Research Innovation fellow at the University of Technology Sydney (UTS) in Australia.

 Influences

 Bosse has based his work on the computational study of organic structures and resulting spatial conceptions.
 In his practice, he often uses the practice of biomimetics.
-His research lies in the exploration of unusual structures pushing the boundaries of the traditional understanding of structure and architecture with digital and experimental form finding.
-The potential for naturally evolving systems such as snowflakes, spider webs and soap bubbles for new building typologies and structures informs Bosse’s work.
+His research lies in the exploration of unusual structures, pushing the boundaries of the traditional understanding with structure and architecture with digital and experimental form findings.
+The potential for naturally evolving systems such as snowflakes, spider webs, and soap bubbles for new building typologies and structures informs Bosse's work.
+The fascination of organic matter, exploring its shape and tension, inspired Bosse in his architectural design.Through these observations, he infused his designs with beauty and emotion, transforming buildings from mere abstract objects into expressive works of art.

 Works

 Laboratory for Visionary Architecture (LAVA)

-Chris is one of 3 Co-Founders of the Laboratory for Visionary Architecture (LAVA) and Tobias Wallisser and Alexander Rieck.
-LAVA has offices in Sydney, Stuttgart, Berlin and Vietnam.
+Chris is one of 3 co-founders of the Laboratory for Visionary Architecture (LAVA) with Tobias Wallisser and Alexander Rieck.
+LAVA has offices in Sydney, Stuttgart, Berlin, and Vietnam.

 LAVA is an international think tank set up in 2007 with a focus on research and design.
 Its stated goal is to reposition architecture at the forefront of cultural, technological and social change.

 On 7 October 2008 at Dubai cityscape, Formula 1 driver Michael Schumacher and LAVA presented the design for The Michael Schumacher World Champion Tower (MSWCT), the first in a series of seven towers to be built worldwide.

-"The Tower marks a departure from traditional architectural thinking", state the architects Chris Bosse and Tobias Wallisser.

-“Inspired by the geometrical order of a snowflake and the aerodynamics of a Formula 1 racing car, the tower encapsulates speed, fluid dynamics, future technology and natural patterns of organization”.